Goblin Valley State Park

 International Dark Sky

 The park ranger offered to take us down the 90 ft. rappel into Goblin’s Lair.
-Until he mentioned it to us I had no idea it even existed, and this is after more than 25 years of visiting the park.
+Until he mentioned it to us, we had no idea it even existed, and this is after more than 25 years of visiting the park.
 Finding the entrance to the rappel is not easy, most would most likely walk right past it.
-Guided rappelling in to the Lair is offered by Get In The Wild Adventures located in Hanksville.
+Guided rappelling into the Lair is offered by Get In The Wild Adventures located in Hanksville.

-Nearby attractions: The 8.5 mile Little Wild Horse Canyon and Bell Canyon Loop is 13 miles from Goblin Valley.
+Nearby Places to Visit: The 8.5-mile Little Wild Horse Canyon and Bell Canyon Loop is 13 miles from Goblin Valley.
 This is an excellent family friendly slot canyon.
 Take the full loop or simply hike one canyon or the other.
 We generally combine Goblin Valley with a hike through these exciting slot canyons on family tours we guide.